 Narrow-leaved mountain mint is native to eastern North America.
 I collected these seeds from plants that grow wild in my meadow, where they grow very close to P. muticum and P. virginianum.
 I’m not sure how likely they are to cross, but in the interest of full disclosure, please be aware that there might be some possibility of natural hybridization.Full sun.
 Perennial; Zones 4 to 8.

-Collected in October 2020.
+Collected in mid to late October 2021.
 Provenance Milford Township, Bucks County, PA.
 At least 30 seeds.